UQ-PAC/BASIL/readme.md

                                   (defaults to Int.MaxValue)
   -r --relf <str>                 Name of the file containing the output of 'readelf -s -r -W'.
   -s --spec <str>                 BASIL specification file.
+  --summarise-procedures          Generates summaries of procedures which are used in
-  -v --verbose                    Show extra debugging logs.
+                                  pre/post-conditions (requires --analyse flag) -t --threads                    Separates threads into multiple .bpl files with given output filename as prefix (requires --analyse flag) -v --verbose                    Show extra debugging logs.
 ```

+For more information see [docs/usage](docs/usage.md).

 ## Introduction